eablokker/espresso-csscomb/README.md

 ## Installation

 1. Download and extract the zip
-2. Double-click the CSScomb.sugar file to install
+2. Double-click the CSScomb.espressoplugin file to install